 - Gen Z – Born after 1996

-When it comes to employee benefits, each generation has a different set of values and priorities.
-For example, Baby Boomers value salary level, health insurance and a retirement plan.
-Gen Xers balance the desire for salary levels and 401K plans with the desire for job security, career advancement opportunities and work-life balance.
-Millennials, who grew up in a world of rapid change, seek paid time off, the ability to work remotely, control over their schedules, and a high level of flexibility.
+Baby Boomers value salary levels, health insurance, and retirement plans, while Gen Xers balance the desire for higher salaries and 401K plans with job security, career advancement opportunities, and work-life balance.
+Then there are Millennials, who grew up in a world of rapid change and seek paid time off, the ability to work remotely, scheduling control, and a high level of flexibility.

-- Conducting benefits focus groups.
-Regularly ask your employees for feedback on a variety of benefits topics from healthcare to retirement, paid leave and wellness programs.
+- Benefits focus groups.
+Regularly ask employees for feedback on various benefits, from healthcare to retirement, paid leave, and wellness programs.

-- Using employee surveys.
-Have employees rank their satisfaction with your current benefits plan and what could make it better.
-For example, what would they like to have that isn’t available and what benefits could be dropped from the plan.
+- Employee surveys.
+Have employees rank their satisfaction with the current benefits plan.
+What would they like to have that isn’t available, and what benefits no longer resonate?

-- Constantly communicating the value of your benefits plan.
-Educate employees so they understand the benefits and how to use them.
+- Constantly communicating benefits value.
+Educate employees so they understand their benefits and how to use them.
 Assist them in making the right benefits choices for their needs.
-(Many health plan providers will offer advisors to work with your employees.)
+(Many plan providers will offer advisors to work with your employees.)

 - Making plan usage as simple as possible.
-Have efficient, easy-to-use processes for enrolling in programs, filing claims and receiving payment.
-Make it easy for employees to get problems resolved in a timely manner.
-If possible, work with a Third-Party Administrator who specializes in this field and provides first-class service.
+Have efficient, simple processes for enrollment, claims, and payments or reimbursements.
+Make it easy for employees to get problems resolved promptly.
+If possible, work with a Third-Party Administrator (TPA) specializing in employee benefits and first-class customer service.

-Providing a flexible, competitive benefits plan sends a powerful message to employees that you care about their quality of life as well as their contributions to your company.
-It makes for a more loyal, engaged workforce and reduces employee turnover.
-Most important from a recruiting standpoint, it positions you as a leader in your industry and the kind of business where people want to work.
+A competitive benefits plan sends a powerful message to employees that you care about their quality of life and their contributions to your company.
+Having one makes for a more loyal, engaged workforce and reduces employee turnover.
+From a recruitment standpoint, competitive benefits position you as a leader in your industry and the kind of business where people want to work.